MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/chtmlview-class.md

 ### <a name="parameters"></a>Parametri
  *nNewValue*
- L'altezza, in pixel, della finestra principale.
+ Altezza, in pixel, della finestra principale.

 ### <a name="remarks"></a>Note
  Si applica a WebBrowser e Internet Explorer.